few: FastEMRIWaveforms

 Citation

 Please make sure to cite FEW papers and the FEW software on Zenodo.
+We provide a set of prepared references in PAPERS.bib.
 There are other papers that require citation based on the classes used.
 For most classes this applies to, you can find these by checking the citation attribute for that class.
 All references are detailed in the CITATION.cff file.

 Acknowledgments